How To Sell Your Stuff Online: Kijiji & Craigslist

 Add as much information about the item into the headline as possible so people know what to expect when they are viewing your ad.

 Include Lots of Detail in Your Description

-Finally, you must add a description for your item.
+Finally, you must add a description of your item.
 It’s best to be very descriptive.

 Be sure to include dimensions, colours, scents, and make note of any damages (if applicable).

 You may also want to include your nearest intersection (or nearest intersection of the place you plan to meet), so that people know if you are close enough to them to make the deal worth it.

 If you offer delivery, let people know.
 If you don’t, mention that as well.

 Act Fast to Inquiries

 When you receive a phone call or email about your item(s), be sure to respond in a timely manner.

 The longer it takes you to get back to an interested party, the less likely it will be that you end up making the sale.